choria-legacy/marionette-collective/website/security.md

 ## SimpleRPC Auditing

-The RPC layer can keep detailed [Auditing] records of every request received, the audit log shows the - SSL signature verified - caller, what agent, action and any arguments that was sent for every request.
+The RPC layer can keep detailed [Auditing] records of every request received, the audit log shows the - SSL signature or RSA verified - caller, what agent, action and any arguments that was sent for every request.

 The audit layer is a plugin based system, we provide one that logs to a file on